apache/datafusion/docs/source/user-guide/sql/dialect.md

 The included SQL supported in Apache DataFusion mostly follows the [PostgreSQL SQL dialect], including:

-- The sql parser and [SQL planner]
+- The SQL parser and [SQL planner]
 - Type checking, analyzer, and type coercions
 - Semantics of functions bundled with DataFusion